Miami cannibal attack: Aftermath

 Poppo was admitted to Jackson Memorial Hospital in critical condition, with 75–80% of his face above the beard missing and his left eye gouged out.
 He underwent facial reconstruction surgeries that took months to complete, but he remained permanently disfigured and blind.
 To help with the costs, a fund was set up and has collected $100,700 since July 17, 2012.
-Poppo spoke to police, whom he thanked for saving his life, on July 19, explaining that Eugene, whom he hardly knew, approached him in a friendly manner but then, complaining he couldn't "score" at the beach and "souped up on something", started to talk about how they were going to die, accused Poppo of stealing his Bible, and, suddenly and without provocation, attacked and strangled him with wrestling holds, and then "plucked out" both his eyes.
+Poppo spoke to police, whom he thanked for saving his life, on July 19, explaining that Eugene, whom he hardly knew, approached him in a friendly manner but then, complaining he could not "score" at the beach and "souped up on something," started to talk about how they were going to die, accused Poppo of stealing his Bible, and, suddenly and without provocation, attacked and strangled him with wrestling holds, and then "plucked out" both his eyes.

 Poppo lost his eyebrows, his nose, parts of his forehead and cheek, and his left eye, and was left totally blind due to the damage to his remaining right eye.
 He underwent numerous surgeries to repair the damage to his face.
-After rehabilitation, he put on 50 lb, and relearned how to dress, feed himself, shower, and shave.
+After rehabilitation, he put on 50 lb, and relearned how to dress, eat, shower, and shave.
 He was granted permission to stay at the medical facility indefinitely.

 Inconclusive toxicology-investigation

 Although the autopsy revealed no human flesh in Eugene's stomach, a number of undigested pills were discovered that have not been identified.
 Although police sources had speculated that the street drug "bath salts" might have been involved, preliminary toxicology reports were positive only for the presence of cannabis.
-Authorities did not necessarily find the negative results conclusive; Broward County Sheriff Al Lamberti expressed a belief that some new drug not yet tested for played a role; nationally-noted toxicologist Barry Logan said Eugene's behavior was consistent with "bath salts" and that toxicologists "are not testing for everything that may be out there"; and the director of toxicology at the University of Florida, Dr. Bruce Goldberger, said, "We are not incompetent...
+Authorities did not necessarily find the negative results conclusive; Broward County Sheriff Al Lamberti expressed a belief that some new drug not yet tested for played a role, while nationally noted toxicologist Barry Logan said Eugene's behavior was consistent with "bath salts" and that toxicologists "are not testing for everything that may be out there."
+The director of toxicology at the University of Florida, Dr. Bruce Goldberger, said, "We are not incompetent.
 We have the tools, we have the sophistication and know-how.
 But the field is evolving so rapidly it is hard for us to keep track.
-It's almost as if it is a race we can never win".
+It's almost as if it is a race we can never win."